This article will help you get rid of fruit flies without chemical sprays!

 All you need is an empty bread bag and a ripe banana and you have the makings of a fruit fly trap!
 Fruit flies are attracted to sugars and bananas are the perfect way to attract a lot of flies in one shot.

 Take a small piece of a ripe banana (larger if you have quite a few flies).
-A half of a banana will usually work the best to attract the most flies.
+I have found that in most cases, half of a banana will usually work the best to attract the most flies.

-Place the banana into a bread bag all the way in the back, sometimes smashing it up a bit will help as well.
+Place the banana into a bread bag all the way in the back, sometimes smashing it up just a bit will help as well.
+Just a slight squeeze with your hand to soften up the fruit more.

 Bread bags work best since they are long and skinny.
 I have not had the same success with other sized bags.
 The trick here is to lure the fruit flies in and make it as difficult as possible for them to get out.
 That is why the long bread bag works so well.